Arya-Suwalka-20/SAT-Solver-Self-Project-/README.md

 ## Description
 This repository contains a SAT (Boolean satisfiability problem) solver implemented in C++.
 It utilizes the DPLL algorithm with enhancements like unit propagation and pure literal elimination to efficiently search for satisfying assignments for Boolean formulas in Conjunctive Normal Form (CNF).
-Input the name of DIMACS file from which input is to be taken.
+Input the name of 'testFile' file from which input is to be taken.
 You will get the output.

 ## Implemented Techniques